Rosesandthorns/Jepoku/GAMEMODES.md

 - **Mechanic**: Similar to "Odd One Out," but on a smaller grid with more difficult criteria.
 There is only a single imposter on the entire board.
 - **Goal**: Correctly guess all 6 criteria AND select the one imposter Pokémon.

+### Ditto Mode
+- **Grid Size**: 3x3
+- **Criteria**: Uses the "Normal Mode" criteria set.
+- **Mechanic**: A high-stakes survival mode.
+Solve a puzzle correctly, and the board transforms into a new puzzle.
+If you make a single incorrect guess, the game ends.
+- **Goal**: Achieve the longest streak of correctly solved puzzles.
+Score is not added to the main leaderboard.

 ## Coming Soon

 ### Scarred Mode